Celebrity Race Across the World series 1: Leg 6: Berlin, Germany → Tromsø, Norway

 In Fauske, Harry and Emma decided they wanted to spend the night in proper beds, but to achieve this they had to help land the day's catch in exchange for bed and board.
 Whilst out fishing on Skjerstad Fjord they spotted sea eagles.
 Alex and Noel also encountered the local wildlife in the form of Reindeer at a Sámi outpost where they bedded down for the night in a Lavvu.
 When Harry learned of an opportunity to head further into Nordland that same evening, he convinced his mother to forgo the free night's accommodation and the pair caught the evening bus to Narvik propelling them into the lead.
 The next morning, upon learning that there were no buses to Tromsø until the afternoon the pair attempted to hitch a lift but were unsuccessful.
 On the bus they found themselves reunited with Alex and Noel.

 Melanie and Helene approached Tromsø from Rovaniemi by bus, down to their last 25 euros.
 Once in the city all teams received instructions to head first by any means to the Arctic Cathedral, 3 km away.
 Harry and Emma managed to catch a local bus, whilst Melanie and Helene spent 20 euros on a taxi.
 Eventually Alex and Noel also managed to secure a ride.
 At the cathedral further instructions told the teams to take the Fjellheisen cable car to the finish line at the upper station's observation deck overlooking Tromsoya island.
-Alex and Noel managed to make it there first at 6.09pm on day 28 with Harry and Emma arriving four minutes later.
+Alex and Noel managed to make it there first at 6.09pm on day 28 with Harry and Emma arriving four minutes later at 06:13pm.
+Melanie and Helene arrived at 07:09pm, 1 hour behind.